 - To participate a second season in a sport, all students must have accumulated at least 24 semester/37 quarter institutional credit hours.

 - To participate the third season in a sport, all students must have accumulated at least 48 semester/72 quarter institutional credit hours.

 - To participate the fourth season in a sport, all students must have accumulated at least 72 semester/108 quarter institutional credit hours.
 In addition, students must have completed 48 semester hours of general education and major requirements to be eligible for the fourth season.

-Repeat courses — Courses previously passed with a grade of “D” or better in any term, during summer, or during a non-term cannot count toward satisfying the 24 credit hour rule.
+- Repeat courses — Both initial and repeated courses count toward the 24 hour rule when the course was initially passed with a “D” and subsequently passed with a "C" or better.
 A maximum of one repeat course per term previously passed with a grade of “D” may be counted toward satisfying the 12 hour enrollment rule.
 Repeat courses previously passed with a grade of “C” or better cannot be applied to meet either the 12 hour enrollment rule or the 24 credit hour rule.

 ***Whatever the situation, the current NAIA Official Handbook contains the details of which each case is determined.
 For further information regarding eligibility concerns please contact the Graceland University Registrar, Faculty Athletics Representative, or Athletic Director.